"

 Verdict and Appeals

-Following a trial, in the event of a not guilty verdict, a defendant held in custody is promptly released, and their freedoms are reinstated.
+In the event of a not guilty verdict, a defendant held in custody is promptly released, and their freedoms are reinstated.
 Furthermore, if an individual found not guilty had been released on bail, the bail amount will be refunded.
 Conversely, if a defendant is found guilty, whether by a judge in a bench trial or by a jury in a jury trial, they retain the right to appeal the verdict or proceed to a sentencing hearing.
 Opting for an appeal entails a formal review of the legal processes leading to their conviction.
+The constitutional principle of double jeopardy prohibits the prosecutor from appealing a not guilty verdict, thus safeguarding against multiple prosecutions for the same offense.
+However, either the defendant or the prosecutor can request an interlocutory appeal, specifically targeting pretrial rulings, such as the judge’s decision to suppress evidence.

 Photograph of a judge at a desk, signing paperwork to finalize a sentencing decision.